-- Transport a mercury thermometer in a rigid, sealed container like a small plastic food container to avoid breakage on the way to the collection site.
+Transport mercury and mercury-containing items in a rigid, sealed container to avoid breakage on the way to the collection site.

 Mercury thermometers are made of glass and contains a silver, metallic gray or black liquid.
 If your thermometer contains a red or blue liquid, it’s an alcohol thermometer.
 Alcohol and digital thermometers may be placed in the garbage.

 Most thermostats, other than electronic programmable thermostats, contain mercury.
 To determine if you have a mercury thermostat, remove the front plate.
 If you see a small glass vial with silver liquid inside, the thermostat contains mercury.